Spomky-Labs/otphp/Resources/doc/google.md

 ## QR Codes ##

+**Warning** To generate the QR-code an external service from Google is used.
+That means the user's personal secure code is transmitted to that service.
+This is considered a bad security practice.
+If you don't like this solution, you should generate the QR-code locally with https://github.com/endroid/qr-code-bundle for example.

 If a user entity has a secret code stored, you can generate a nice-looking QR code from it that can be scanned by the Google Authenticator app.

 ```php